MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 ---
 # Understanding file encoding in VSCode and PowerShell

-When using VS Code to create and edit PowerShell scripts, it is important that your files are saved using the correct character encoding format.
+When using VSCode to create and edit PowerShell scripts, it is important that your files are saved using the correct character encoding format.

 ## What is file encoding and why is it important?